 In this episode of Procreate FAQs, I am going to answer your question about whether you need Apple Pencil for Procreate.

-Yes, I think you have to use an Apple Pencil with Procreate on your iPad.
-I’ve been professionally using Procreate for the past 6 years, and I haven’t found a better stylus than Apple Pencil 1 I used with Procreate on my first iPad Pro 10.5″ and now Apple Pencil 2, which I am using with Procreate on my current iPad Pro 12.9″.
+I’ve been professionally using Procreate for the past 7 years, and I haven’t found a better stylus than Apple Pencil 1 I used with Procreate on my first iPad Pro 10.5″; then Apple Pencil 2, which I am using with Procreate on my current iPad Pro 12.9″ and now Apple Pencil Pro which works with the newest iPad Pro M4/M5, iPad Air M2/M3/M4.

 What is more, since Procreate version 5.3, Procreate doesn’t support third-party styluses and only works with styluses using Apple Pencil technology.
 This effectively excludes any cheaper iPad stylus, so be careful when getting a stylus for Procreate.